Sumanyu-Singh/VSD_IAT_Sign-off_Timing_Analysis-Basics_to_Advanced/README.md

 ![Screenshot from 2022-02-07 21-21-25](https://user-images.githubusercontent.com/73732594/152823092-c6aac9a5-1b1c-4bc6-911a-728a2949ffa0.png)

-## Understanding OpenTimer tool messages
+## Understanding SPEF file and SPEF parsing

 ![Screenshot from 2022-02-07 22-37-20](https://user-images.githubusercontent.com/73732594/152836739-3295abdf-d8a3-4b8b-812b-cd9b4fd2a36a.png)

 Here the number of cells are reported as an information message and arrival time for the marked pin is given as 40.33.

-## Understanding timing reports and timing graphs
+## Understanding Timing Reports

 ![Screenshot from 2022-02-07 22-37-20](https://user-images.githubusercontent.com/73732594/152837812-50e222c9-106d-472f-94c2-2e2d5b9341f3.png)
 This is the timing report we have obtained from the netlist and other inputs being parsed into the OpenTimer tool.